 To a large extent, it’s up to you.
 As we launch the system, you will only receive emergency messages.
 We will be adding more options in phase two – that may include sports fields, special events, etc.

 Yes, it is a free service offered by local governments; however standard messaging and data rates may apply.
 Check with your wireless carrier’s plan for details.
 You will be charged a fee if you answer ‘Yes’ to a text message, a message fee will apply – if you click on the link, there is no fee.

 Yes, local governments do not sell your email address or phone number, and they only use this information to send you alert notifications.

 An advisory informs you that poor weather conditions are expected to cause significant inconveniences that may be hazardous – they are identified for future conditions.

-A watch means that conditions are favorable for but not occurring or imminent.
+A watch means that conditions are favourable for but not occurring or imminent.

 A warning means that conditions are imminent or occurring.